Thank You for Registering

 You should receive an email with further details.
 We look forward to seeing you in October!

-The Reimagining Work Summit: Fall 2018 brought together an exclusive group of executives and thought leaders to discuss why new business realities are leading to dramatic changes in how companies think about their most important asset: talent.
+The Reimagining Work Summit: Fall 2018 brought together an exclusive group of executives and thought leaders to discuss how companies are accelerating innovation, adapting to volatile market demands, and increasing operational efficiencies.

 The Reimagining Work Summit will bring together a curated community of forward-thinking thought leaders, including Fortune 500 executives, policy makers, academics, and others to discuss how to drive workplace transformation and create a company-wide culture of innovation.